How to implement a call centre dress code policy

 Managers: Be aware of the Equality Opportunity laws

-In applying a dress code policy regard you must still be aware of the Equal Opportunity laws and whether applying this policy strictly will result in a breach of these laws.
+In applying a call centre dress code policy you must still be aware of the Equal Opportunity laws and whether applying this policy strictly will result in a breach of these laws.

 In particular, the policy prohibits unlawful discrimination on the basis of the following attributes: